-At the moment, after talks between the two studios broke down it seems like their deal – where Spider-Man appears in the MCU and Marvel boss Kevin Feige steers the solo Spider-Man movies – is over, meaning that any future Spider-Man movies will be Sony productions only.
+Not any more!
+Despite talks between the two studios breaking down it turns out their deal – where Spider-Man appears in the MCU and Marvel boss Kevin Feige steers the solo Spider-Man movies – is back on for one final solo adventure and at least one more MCU appearance for Tom Holland.

 Will Tom Holland still play Spider-Man?

 While a lot of this new Spider-Man film’s details are a mystery, one thing that does seem sure is that Holland will continue to play Peter Parker/Spider-Man, with the actor confirming his future involvement at Disney’s D23 conference.

 “It’s been five amazing years.
 I’ve had the time of my life.
 Who knows what the future holds?” he told EW and People when it seemed like the Disney/Sony deal was off.

 “But all I know is that I’m going to continue playing Spider-Man and having the time of my life.